-Yes, security may be taken over real property (land), plant, machinery and equipment in Egypt.
+Yes, security may be taken over real property (land), plant, machinery, and equipment in Egypt.
 The process for creating a real estate mortgage is to enter into a mortgage agreement which must be registered with the competent Notary Public Office.
-With regard to plant, machinery and equipment, security over such type of assets may be taken in the form of a fonds de commerce mortgage which would be registered with the Notary Public, or a non-possessory pledge which would be registered with the ECR and created by virtue of the MCL.
+Regarding plant, machinery, and equipment, security over such types of assets may be taken in the form of a fonds de commerce mortgage which would be registered with the Notary Public, or a non-possessory pledge which would be registered with the ECR and created by virtue of the MCL.